-B. A teacher who accepts a teaching assignment during his/her planning period will receive compensation prorated according to the number of instructional and planning period hours and the teacher's base teaching contract.
-This compensation applies only to teaching assignments requested by an administrator.
+- B. A teacher who accepts a teaching assignment during his/her planning period will receive compensation prorated according to the number of instructional and planning period hours and the teacher's base teaching contract.
+This compensation applies only to teaching assignments requested by an administrator. - C. Teachers that are attending IEPs, SIT, and Behavior Plans during their plan time or outside contract time may put in for PDC points for service to the profession, able to be applied towards relicensing requirements but not applicable to salary movement.

-Adopted during 1974-75 Meet and Confer Session.
+''' Adopted during 1974-75 Meet and Confer Session.
 Effective July 1, 1975.